kelsin/stale-multi-cache/README.md

 ## Usage

 This library is undergoing API changes at the moment.
-We will be making a 1.0.0 release in the next few days after more testing.
+We will follow semantic versioning so once we change the publicly exposed methods you'll see a jump to `2.0.0` and beyond.

+Right now the main `cache.js` file needs a lot of cleanup, messy and too many responsibilities.
+However the functionality of `wrap` and `middleware` are highly tested and probably good to go.

 ```js
 var Cache = require('stale-multi-cache');